Ryan Cochrane (swimmer): 2014 Commonwealth Games

+2015 World Aquatics Championships

-Swimming in the 400 m freestyle event at the 2015 World Aquatics Championships Cochrane surprised with a bronze medal in his shortest event, not normally his strongest event.
-Next in the 800 m freestyle event he surprised again, though this time negatively when he failed to qualify for the final in the event when seven swimmers went under 7:50.
-After he said "The distance events are getting faster and faster.
+Swimming in the 400 m freestyle at the 2015 World Aquatics Championships Cochrane surprised with a bronze medal in what was not ordinarily his best event.
+Next in the 800 m freestyle, he failed to qualify for the final in the event when seven swimmers swam the highly competitive time of 7:50.
+Afterwards he noted, "The distance events are getting faster and faster.
 The heats felt more like a semifinal.
 I thought I did enough to get into the final and I'm obviously disappointed."
 Despite this poor result Cochrane did follow up with another bronze in his preferred 1,500 m event, the last major event till the 2016 Summer Olympics.

-He competed Canada's Olympic team at the 2016 Summer Olympics and was made co-captain of the team.
-These were to be Cochrane's last Olympic Games, though they would end in disappointment when he missed the final of the 400 m and finished sixth in the 1,500 m freestyle event.